rackerlabs/rackspace-how-to/content/cloud-orchestration/how-to-scale-multinode-wordpress-by-using-rackspace-orchestration.md

 3. In the Nodes section of the load balancer details page, click **Add Cloud Servers**.

-4. From the list of servers, select the checkbox next to the server that you just created, and click **Add Selected Servers** at the bottom of the page.
+4. From the list of servers, select the check box next to the server that you just created, and click **Add Selected Servers** at the bottom of the page.

-After your node is added to the load balancer, you are done.
-You can repeat these steps as needed to add more nodes.
+After the server is added to the load balancer, you are done.
+You can repeat these steps as needed to add more servers to the stack.